Books by Philip Pan

 The best books on Obstacles to Political Reform in China, recommended by Richard Baum

-The late China specialist and UCLA professor Richard Baum said that he sometimes felt genuine admiration for China’s technocratic leaders.
-Other days, he shook his head at their obsessive intransigence and China’s endemic political insecurity
+The China specialist and UCLA professor Richard Baum (1940-2012) says that he sometimes feels genuine admiration for China’s technocratic leaders.
+Other days, he shakes his head at their obsessive intransigence and China’s endemic political insecurity.